cmungall/homology-paper-DRAFT/homology.md

 necessary for the modeler to decide what to put in each of these boxes.
-The choice may be dictated by philosophical consideration, but pragmatic aspects dictated by mathematical-logical properties of these sets usually dominate.
-The most common approach (although by no means universal) is model "particulars" as individuals - this may include your friend `Joe` or his dog `Fido`.
-Joe may be related to Fido via the `owns` relation.
-Classes are essentially sets of individuals, so we may choose to include classes for `human` and for `dog`, with Joe and Fido instantiating these classes respectively.
-It is valid, if unusual, to model species or taxa as individuals.
-Note there is a longstanding question in the philosophy of biology concerning whether species are classes or individuals.
+The choice may be dictated by philosophical consideration, but pragmatic aspects dictated by mathematical-logical properties of these categories tend to dominate.
+The most common approach (although by no means universal) is to reserve the category of individuals to particular things embodied in the world - this may include your friend `Joe` or his dog `Fido`.
+The 'relations' category would contain relations that hold between two individuals, such as `owns`, for example Joe may be related to Fido via the `owns` relation.
+Classes are in essence sets of individuals, so we may choose to include in our ontology classes for `human` and for `dog`, with Joe and Fido instantiating these classes respectively.
+It is valid, if atypical, to model species or taxa as individuals.
+Note there is a longstanding question in the philosophy of biology concerning whether species are classes or individuals\cite{VTO}.

 Crucially for our purposes here, the only relationships that can hold between classes are set-theoretic ones.
 For example, `human` and `dog` may both be subclasses of the class `mammal` (i.e. the set of humans is a subset of the set of mammals). `human` and `dog` may stand in a disjointness relationship (i.e. their set intersection is empty).
+Relations such as `own` holds only between individuals (sets do not "own" other sets).

 A vertebrate anatomical ontology will typically include classes such as `digit`, `phalanx`, as well as more specific classes such as `phalanx of hand` or even `distal phalanx of digit 2 of left hand`.
-Within this model, these classes instantiated by particulars in the world; for example, Joe's left thumb, which instantiates the class `manual digit 1` as well as more general classes such as `digit` and more specific classes such as `human left manual digit 1`.
+Within this model, these classes are instantiated by particulars in the world; for example, Joe's left thumb, an individual which instantiates the class `manual digit 1` as well as more general classes such as `digit` and more specific classes such as `human left manual digit 1`.

 Ontologies are chiefly concerned with generalizations, such as the fact that digits are always part of the autopod (hand or foot).
 This can be done using the mereological partOf relation, but in OWL relations always hold between individuals, such as Joe's left manual digit 1 and Joe's left hand.
-There is no physical, mereological relation between the classes, which are abstractions over the individual elements.
+There is no *physical* relationship between the classes, as classes are abstractions over the individual elements.
 The actual relationship between the classes is a set-theoretic one, which can be stated in normal set-theoretic notation as: